slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 I knew her ex-lover though.
 I knew Andrew almost too well.
 He was so articulate I was almost jealous until I hated him after I found out he sucked.
 Every live music venue featured him in the audience, and eventually we talked and we stoned until we were down and out all those nights.
 A person of the world, he persona'ed hard.
 His persona was gifted in being interested in many things nature until they aggravated him.
 Nature itself abused the world.
 Finally he restored through video games.

-I met Renee with him when they were together on the subway.
-We were on our way to a house party and her and Andrew's car were on the other track.
-She finally showed up with him.
-I looked in as our cars passed each other, into a floating room of people.
-It felt evasive and vouyourish.
-The cars sped on until much later.
-I only remember her tiny mouth laughing in between sentences of pursed lips.
-I even saw her teeth that night.

-The party was a ton of leaning. ((Against furniture, walls...
-That's it.))
-The conversations were hefty doses of unreality.
-We philosophized about who worked where in the city, really, and what that entailed.

-"Non profit Radio station Manager"

-"An animal shelter"

-"In between jobs"

-"Art studio"

-"..."

-""

 The words were mostly recollections though.
 How long had it been since we heard that song, and omg that band is featured in a zine now.
 After the party we settled in a playground.
 We took turns slumping in swings, climbing the jungle gym nonchalantly.